 About Lauren

-Lauren has been a writer in residence at Jentel Artist Residency in Wyoming, the Kimmel Harding Nelson Center in Nebraska, and the Virginia Center for the Creative Arts, and has received fellowships from Lighthouse Writers Workshop (Lit Fest) and the Community of Writers.
+Lauren has been a writer-in-residence at Jentel Artist Residency, the Kimmel Harding Nelson Center, the Virginia Center for the Creative Arts, and Le Moulin à Nef in Auvillar, France.

 Lauren holds an M.F.A. in creative writing from Rutgers-Newark and a B.F.A. in screenwriting from the University of Southern California.
 Born and raised in New Jersey, a cradle Catholic of Sicilian and Polish descent, she currently lives down the Jersey Shore with her two black cats, Lizzie and Slinky.
 She’s a fan of mindfulness, yoga, Catholic female mysticism, and Asbury Park.